RickStrahl/SetResolution/README.md

 To reset a non-working display setting you have to **boot into Windows Safe Mode** and select another display mode, then reboot.

-It should be very hard to do this with this tool:  We set the display mode only to modes that are available on the active video driver, so setting a non-supported resolution should never happen.
-However, you can end up with a resolution that your driver supports but that your monitor can't display - this mostly involves unsupported frequencies.
+Note: It's difficult to select an invalid display mode.
+We set the display mode only to modes that are available for the current display, so setting a non-supported resolution should in theory never happen.
+However, you can end up with a resolution that your driver supports but that your monitor does not.
+This mostly involves unsupported frequencies.

 > Moral of the Story: Pick a display mode that you know works using common, widely used resolutions.
+If not sure try the settings in the Windows Resolution box first.

 ## Credits
 Most of the hard work of this tool is in the Win32 interfaces to retrieve and set display settings.
 All of that code is based on this excellent article on C# Corner by [Mohammad Elseheimy](https://www.c-sharpcorner.com/members/mohammad-elsheimy):